 Red Seal trade

 An apprenticeship training program consists of on-the-job and in-school training.
-The Registrar of Skilled Trades Ontario, under the authority of section 14 of the Building Opportunities in the Skilled Trades Act, 2021, has set the hours of apprenticeship training for the trade of Sprinkler and Fire Protection Installer is 7,200 hours (approximately four years) consisting of 6,480 hours of on-the-job work experience and 720 hours of in-school training.
+The Registrar of Skilled Trades Ontario, under the authority of section 14 of the Building Opportunities in the Skilled Trades Act, 2021, has set the hours of apprenticeship training for the trade Sprinkler and Fire Protection Installer at 7,200 (approximately four years), which consists of 6,480 hours on the job work experience and 720 hours of in-school training.
 These hours are consistent with apprentice training hours previously set out in regulation under the Trades Qualification and Apprenticeship Act, R.S.O 1990.

 An apprenticeship involves practical training provided on-the-job by a skilled worker, or trainer.
 The skills or competencies to be developed are set out by the trade’s Apprenticeship Training Standard and are recognized by the industry as being essential to the practice of the trade.

 As these essential skills are developed, the apprentice’s sponsor or trainer signs the relevant sections of the training standard to indicate that the apprentice has met the individual training objectives by demonstrating the skills required of a skilled worker, or journeyperson, in the trade.

 A Sprinkler and Fire Protection Installer apprenticeship includes three levels of theoretical training, which includes but is not limited to instruction in:

 Depending on the training delivery agency, in-school training may be available in one of the following ways:

 Sprinkler and Fire Protection Installer is a trade named under the Building Opportunities in the Skilled Trades Act, 2021.

 This trade has an apprenticeship program that is administered by the Minister of Labour, Immigration, Training and Skills Development.
 Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.